 The first example is a direct mail letter written to promote the Wall Street Journal.
 The letter, titled “Tale of Two Young Men”, is also known as the $2 Billion Letter.
 Because it generated two billion dollars in revenue during its run from 1975 to 2003.
-Many marketers regard it as The Greatest Sales Letter of All Time.
+Many direct marketers regard it as The Greatest Sales Letter of All Time.

 Victor Schwab wrote example number two.
 The ad, titled “How to Win Friends and Influence People” was created to promote the self-improvement book of the same title.
 Dale Carnegie is the author of the book, which many consider as a must-read for any aspiring businessperson.
 Schwab’s writing sold over three million copies of the book (according to Ogilvy on Advertising).

-Drawing from these two copywriting pieces, and my experience as a direct response copywriter, I have produced three lessons every marketer should learn:
+Drawing from these two copywriting pieces, and my experience as a direct response copywriter, I have produced three lessons every direct marketer should learn:

 Core desires are those things you want more than anything else in the world.
-It could be the woman of your dreams, become ultra-successful, or have a house in the Bahamas.
+Could the woman of your dreams, become ultra-successful, or have a house in the Bahamas.
 They are what you want to have, and who you want to be.
 Both direct response copywriting examples in this article bring about the core desire for success.
 And each presents their offer as a tool to achieve success.

 Presenting a core desire gives the reader a reason to stop what they’re doing and bring their attention to you.
-If you take the headline written by Vic Schwab, you quickly get the promise of fulfilling a want we all aspire – being successful.
+If you take the headline written by Vic Schwab, you quickly get the promise of fulfilling a want we all aspire to – being successful.

 “How to Win Friends and Influence People” is a headline that tells you exactly what you’ll get: the knowledge to help you make more friends and become an influencer.
 Who doesn’t want to own those skills?
 Everyone does.
-Which is why everyone will stop and read.
+This is why everyone will stop and read.
 To find out how they can get that knowledge.

 Look to build that core desire right from the get-go.
-How-to based and list headlines are the best way to do this.
+How-to-based and list headlines are the best way to do this.
 Because you tell people exactly what they get from reading your information.
 And regardless of whether it has niche or broad appeal, whoever has an interest in what you present will stop to find out how to get it.
 Bringing you one step closer to getting that sale.

 Nothing captivates an audience more than a remarkable story.
 And both examples above connect their offers to stories that people can easily identify with.
 And that’s one key to creating powerful marketing campaigns.
-Both WSJ and Dale Carnegie mention stories that you and I can read and go “Yeah, that was me at XYZ time”.
+Both WSJ and Dale Carnegie bring up stories that you and I can read and go “Yeah, that was me at XYZ time”.
 And you keep reading to find out how the character you identify with solved their problem.
 That’s one way to get the reader engaged.
 But you need another element to get them hooked.

 That other element is the journey.